vohvelikissa/vohvelikissa.github.io/README.md

 - [ ] check out bumble api
 - [ ] figure out how to abuse each

+## NixOS seems really interesting

+By installing nixos now I could maybe get rid of the mess that using ubuntu has left to my computer by not having a clear list of the packages that are installed not to mention that there is no clear all encompassing list of them.
+I cannot even know in a simple way what the fuck is on my computer.
+I want to have a simple way to manage all of my packages.

+- [ ] download nixos iso
+- [ ] install said iso to a usb stick
+- [ ] install nixos
+- [ ] use nixos
+- [ ] configure nixos
+- [ ] use nixos

 # Investigations

 ## hinge api